Torkiliuz/dc_uploader/README.md

 method.set_key = event.download.finished,upload_torrent,"execute=bash,/your/path/to/dc_uploader/upload.sh,$d.name="
 ```

-Here, sourcewatch is ETORFPATH, dcwatch is WATCHFOLDER, DATADIR would be whatever folder rtorrent downloads torrents into, and $d.name= is the directory to be uploaded.
+Here, sourcewatch is SOURCEPATH, dcwatch is WATCHFOLDER, DATADIR would be whatever folder rtorrent downloads torrents into, and $d.name= is the directory to be uploaded.
 This example does not use discrete folders, modify as needed for discrete folders.

 **Example with qBittorrent:**